zedhio/zedhio/README.md

 - 👀 I’m interested in System Analyst, SQA, & UI/UX Designer
 - 🌱 I’m currently learning UI/UX Designer, Data Mining, & Machine Learning
 - 💞️ I’m looking to collaborate on Wesclic Sorho
 - 📫 How to reach me ?
-You can contact me by email zedhiopratama@gmail.com
+You can contact me by email zedhiopratama@gmail.com or visit https://zedhio.github.io

 <!---
 zedhio/zedhio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.